Trafford Rowing Club

 Trafford Rowing Club is a rowing club on the Bridgewater Canal, based at Walton Park Sports Centre, Raglan Road, Sale, Greater Manchester.

-Club colours

 The blade colours are black with a jade band; kit: black with a jade green stripe.
+Trafford RC is affiliated to the sports national governing body, British Rowing, is a Community Amateur Sports Club (CASC) and in February 2009 gained Clubmark accreditation.

 History

-According to British Rowing’s records, Trafford Rowing Club (TRC) was founded in 1957 by Russell Kerniham.
+According to British Rowing's records, Trafford Rowing Club (TRC) was founded in 1957 by Russell Kerniham.
 At that time, the club was known as the MetroVicks Boat club (MVBC), a sports club created for the employees of the Metropolitan Vickers Engineering Company based in Trafford Park.
 The company also gave birth to other sports clubs in the area for its staff.